What is QCM?

 From thin-film deposition in vacuum and gas phase to liquid phase applications

 QCM technology, which is essentially a balance for very small masses, has been around since the 60’s.
 With a mass resolution typically in the ng/cm2 range, it enables monitoring of build-up and removal of thin and rigid layers at the sensor surface.
-Traditionally, it was used for monitoring of thin-film deposition in vacuum and gas phase, but the last couple of decades the traditional QCM configuration has evolved and extended versions, such as QCM-D, now exist.
+Traditionally, it was used for monitoring of thin-film deposition in vacuum and gas phase, but in the last couple of decades the traditional QCM configuration has evolved and extended versions, such as QCM-D, now exist.
 This has enabled the usage of the technology to expand and spread into other applications, and the method is now commonly used for liquid-phase measurements.

 The core of QCM technology is the sensor, which is traditionally made of quartz, a piezoelectric material.
 A thin disk of the piezoelectric material is sandwiched between two electrodes, Fig 1A.
-Applying an electric field over the disk, there will be a resulting mechanical oscillation, Fig 1B.
-The resonance frequency depends on the sensor design, and is typically 5-10MHz, but it can be both lower and higher.
+Applying an electric field over the disk, there will be a mechanical oscillation, Fig 1B.
+The resonance frequency depends on the sensor design and is typically 5-10MHz, but it can be both lower and higher.

 QCM working principle sensor oscillation2